JishnuSetia/JishnuSetia/README.md

 - 👋 Hi, I’m Jishnu Setia
-- 👀 I’m interested in Coding and Developing
+- 👀 I’m interested in Coding and Development
 - 👨‍💻 I can code in many languages
 - ☕️ My primary coding language is Java
 - 🌱 I’m currently studying at GEMS Modern Academy